moth-flame/tech-eval/Readme.md

 Background:
 A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).

+Notes:
+1. Put your work in Palindrome.cs using the words provided.

 ## JSON Cube
 Objective: Move a cube by ingesting JSON data and using that data as a list of waypoints.